 Research also suggests that limonene may have anticancer effects.
 One study found that people who consumed citrus fruit peel, which is high in limonene, were less likely to get skin cancer, with higher consumption linked to a larger reduction in cancer risk.

-In another study, women diagnosed with breast cancer that took limonene saw a 22% reduction in cyclin D1, a protein involved in cancer progression.
+In another study, women diagnosed with breast cancer who used limonene saw a 22% reduction in cyclin D1, a protein involved in cancer progression.

 Another interesting study found that toothpaste infused with 5% limonene helped remove smoking tooth stains.